The Complaints Process

 How to make a complaint about a breach of broadcasting standards

-- If you saw the programme online you can still complain if you have the above details of the original broadcast (on television or radio) and complain within 20 working days of the original broadcast.
+- If you saw the programme online, you can still complain if you have the above details of the original broadcast on TV or radio, and complain within 20 working days of the original broadcast.

-- If you do not have this information or it is not about a television/radio programme – see here to find out where to send your complaint.
+- If you don’t have this information, or it’s not about a TV/radio programme, see here to find out where to send your complaint.

-- If it is an election programme you can complain directly to the BSA and there is a separate process/code – see here.
+- If your concern is about privacy only, you can complain directly to the BSA without first going to the broadcaster – see here.

-- If it is a privacy complaint only you can complain directly to the BSA and there is a separate process/code – see here.
+- If it’s about an election programme, you can complain directly to the BSA and there’s a separate process/code – see here.

-- Make sure you select the standard that best fits your concerns.
-You cannot change or add standards at a later stage in the process.
+- Make sure you choose the standard that best fits your concerns.
+You can’t change or add standards later in the process.

 - Need help choosing a standard?
 See here.